Michael Cole (wrestling): Face turn (2012–present)

-Return to SmackDown commentary (2019–present)

-Three days later after Raw, on September 26, 2019, WWE announced as a part of their "WWE Premiere Week" that a new commentary team would be on SmackDown.
+On September 26, 2019, WWE announced as a part of their "WWE Premiere Week" that a new commentary team would be on SmackDown.
 Cole returned to SmackDown as a full-time commentator for the first time in six years, appearing alongside former Raw commentators Corey Graves and Renee Young.
-He was joined on commentary with Pat McAfee on April 16, 2021, and the two were universally praised for their chemistry, with Cole stating working with McAfee was the highlight of every week for him.
-McAfee would take a break to work for ESPN's College Gameday, and Cole would be joined by Wade Barrett on commentary.
+He was joined on commentary with Pat McAfee on April 16, 2021.
+McAfee eventually took a break to work for ESPN's College Gameday, and Cole would be joined by Wade Barrett on commentary for SmackDown and for premium live events with Graves.

+On August 5, 2023, WWE went with more on-air commentary changes as Cole returned to Raw on August 7, with Wade Barrett joining him on commentary.
+He remained on SmackDown as Corey Graves would be returning on commentary with Kevin Patrick joining in.
+On January 1, 2024, Cole left SmackDown again, leaving Patrick and Graves as the two-man commentary team and was rejoined by Pat McAfee on Raw later that month.

+When SmackDown returned to USA Network on September 13, 2024, Cole was replaced by the debuting Joe Tessitore on Raw on September 2, while McAfee was on hiatus due to his involvement on ESPN College Gameday.
+However, Cole and McAfee returned to Raw upon its series premiere on Netflix, which acquired the rights to Raw in January 2024, starting January 6, 2025.

+From 2020 onwards, Cole has engaged in longstanding feuds on commentary against Bayley, with whom he has had issues in storyline over the past few years, Top Dolla, whom Cole called out for a botched top rope spot on an episode of SmackDown, and Dominik Mysterio, whom Cole sides against in Dominik's feud with his father Rey Mysterio.

 Reality of Wrestling (2013)

 In December 2013, Cole served as a special guest announcer for fellow WWE employee Booker T's professional wrestling promotion Reality of Wrestling, along with Rich Brennan (formerly known as Anthony Pratt and Rich Bocchini).